Skip to main content

 I'm a geographer studying how to make urban neighborhoods and food systems healthier and more equitable.
 My broad interests are in urban development and inequality, geographic information systems, political geography, and place effects on health.
 More specifically, my research focuses on the role of maps and spatial analysis in shaping our understanding of hunger, housing, poverty, and neighborhood development and enabling community organization around these issues.

 I am an associate professor in the Department of Geography and the Department of Financial Planning, Housing, and Consumer Economics at the University of Georgia.
-I also direct the Community Mapping Lab in the Department of Geography and am an assistant director of the Center for Housing and Community Research on campus.
+I also direct the Community Mapping Lab in the Department of Geography, which is part of the Georgia Community Geography Collective.
+I am also an assistant director of the Center for Housing and Community Research on campus.
 You can find more information on my specific research projects on my website

 I am currently recruiting graduate students interested in studying disparities in access to food and housing, participatory and engaged research, and open source GIS tools.
 As a member of the Community Mapping Lab, students will gain experience with community engaged research as well as supervising and mentoring undergraduates.
 I am an active member of the Community Geographies Collaborative, which is also a specialty group in the AAG.